Don‘t be a kook

 Rule #3: Paddling Rules:

-Some common sense surfing etiquette rules that people don’t seem to realize are important.
-Don’t paddle straight through the heart of the lineup where people are surfing.
+Don’t paddle straight through the middle of the lineup where people are catching and riding waves.
 Paddle out through the channel where the waves aren’t breaking and people aren’t surfing.
-Sometimes at spread out beach breaks this is hard, but usually there is a less crowded area to paddle through.

-Just because you can catch all the waves doesn’t mean you should.
-This generally applies to longboarders, kayakers, or stand up paddlers.
-Since it’s easier to catch waves on this watercraft, it becomes tempting to catch them all, leaving nothing for short borders closer to the shore.
+Just because you have the ability to catch every wave doesn’t mean you should.
+This mainly applies to longboarders, kayakers, or stand-up paddlers.
+As it is relatively easier for them to catch waves, it can be tempting to monopolize all the waves, leaving nothing for short borders closer to the shore.
 Remember the principle of reciprocity: share a wave, receive a wave.

 Rule #8: Respect the beach